strongloop/strongloop.com2/_posts/2018-10-30-loopback-4-ga.md

 - 3.x (used by LoopBack 3) is moving to Active LTS.
 - 2.x (used by LoopBack 2) is moving to Maintenance LTS.

+LoopBack 4 is fully compatible with existing connectors for LoopBack 3, there are no immediate changes in the LTS version lines of connectors maintained by our team.

 ## What's Next?